-Both platforms are the best and most appropriate depending on your blogging needs.
-They have their own pros and cons rather than being one superior to another.
+Both platforms are the best and most appropriate, depending on your blogging needs.
+They have their pros and cons rather than being one superior to another.

 So, let’s discuss which platform fits perfect for whom.

-Suppose, you are a newbie creating your website/blog at the first time, WordPress.com would be the most appropriate choice for you if you are not intended to make money.
+Suppose, you are a newbie creating your website/blog for the first time, WordPress.com would be the most appropriate choice for you if you are not intended to make money.